Democracy: 20th and 21st centuries

-A subsequent wave of democratisation brought substantial gains toward true liberal democracy for many states, dubbed "third wave of democracy."
+By 1960, the vast majority of country-states were nominally democracies, although most of the world's populations lived in nominal democracies that experienced sham elections, and other forms of subterfuge (particularly in "Communist" states and the former colonies).
+A subsequent wave of democratisation brought substantial gains toward true liberal democracy for many states, dubbed "third wave of democracy".
 Portugal, Spain, and several of the military dictatorships in South America returned to civilian rule in the 1970s and 1980s.
 This was followed by countries in East and South Asia by the mid-to-late 1980s.
 Economic malaise in the 1980s, along with resentment of Soviet oppression, contributed to the collapse of the Soviet Union, the associated end of the Cold War, and the democratisation and liberalisation of the former Eastern bloc countries.
 The most successful of the new democracies were those geographically and culturally closest to western Europe, and they are now either part of the European Union or candidate states.
-In 1986, after the toppling of the most prominent Asian dictatorship, the only democratic state of its kind at the time emerged in the Philippines with the rise of Corazon Aquino, who would later be known as the Mother of Asian Democracy.
+In 1986, after the toppling of the most prominent Asian dictatorship, the only democratic state of its kind at the time emerged in the Philippines with the rise of Corazon Aquino, who would later be known as the mother of Asian democracy.

 The liberal trend spread to some states in Africa in the 1990s, most prominently in South Africa.
 Some recent examples of attempts of liberalisation include the Indonesian Revolution of 1998, the Bulldozer Revolution in Yugoslavia, the Rose Revolution in Georgia, the Orange Revolution in Ukraine, the Cedar Revolution in Lebanon, the Tulip Revolution in Kyrgyzstan, and the Jasmine Revolution in Tunisia.

 According to Freedom House, in 2007 there were 123 electoral democracies (up from 40 in 1972).
-According to World Forum on Democracy, electoral democracies now represent 120 of the 192 existing countries and constitute 58.2 percent of the world's population.
-At the same time liberal democracies i.e. countries Freedom House regards as free and respectful of basic human rights and the rule of law are 85 in number and represent 38 percent of the global population.
+According to World Forum on Democracy, electoral democracies now represent 120 of the 192 existing countries and constitute 58.2 per cent of the world's population.
+At the same time liberal democracies i.e. countries Freedom House regards as free and respectful of basic human rights and the rule of law are 85 in number and represent 38 per cent of the global population.
 Also in 2007 the United Nations declared 15 September the International Day of Democracy.